UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 .. important::

-    It is not recommended to add more bins after sampling a coverpoint, since the new bins will be missing any previous sampled coverage.
+    It is NOT recommended to add more bins after sampling a coverpoint, since the new bins will be missing any previous sampled coverage.
 A TB_WARNING alert is generated whenever this occurs.

 Overlapping bins